ggcrunchy/corona-docs/markdown/native/C/CoronaGraphics/CoronaStateBlock.markdown

 ##### userData ~^(optional)^~
 Data to be passed to the dirty state handlers.
 May be `NULL`.
 It must remain valid until recording has finished, since the last time it was written.

-This data is distinct from the contents, and does not figure into whether the block has changed.
+This data is distinct from the contents.
+Importantly, the contents themselves are compared to decide whether a block has changed, whereas the `userData` is not involved in this decision.
+It may be used for additional context, for example, or hold references to other information.

 ##### stateDirty ~^(required)^~
 This is called when recording a draw&mdash;after all of Solar's own business, as well as [effect callbacks][native.C.CoronaGraphics.CoronaEffectCallbacks]&mdash;if the contents have changed.
 In this primary use case (contrast `defaultStateDirty`), the `restore` parameter will be `0`.